 Did you know that the public reading of Scripture played a highly important role throughout the Bible?
 Read on to learn about the history of this practice.

 Public Reading of Scripture

 Reading the Bible aloud with a group of people is an ancient practice.
-In fact, the origins of the Bible are rooted in its being read aloud in public.
-Explore with us the origins and development of this fascinating biblical topic, and how its offers us a model for engaging the Scriptures in our own day.Video Details
+In fact, the origins of the Bible are rooted in public readings among members of the community.
+Explore the origins and development of this fascinating biblical topic, and see how it offers us a model for engaging the Scriptures in our own day.Video Details

 Devote yourself to the public reading of Scripture, to preaching and to teaching.